andersongomesu/ACE-dump/index.md

 <h1>Google's Associate Cloud Engineer Dump</h1>

 <pre>
-All the questions posted here come from real exams made by Google.
+All the questions posted here come from real Associate Cloud Engineer certificate exams made by Google.

 <b>DISCLAIMER:</b> Some answers may be wrong, just in case check them out for yourselves.